xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 Here, you can customize how the item is displayed for the player.
 Using the given `PacketItemData`, you can modify things like the display name, lore (normal and advanced tooltips), the durability bar and more.

 Confused?
-Take a look at [Understanding Packet Items](using-item-nova-material.md#understanding-packet-items).
+Take a look at [Understanding Packet Items](using-nova-item.md#understanding-packet-items).

 ### ItemBehaviorFactory

 If you want to create item behaviors that can be added with a similar syntax as the default item behaviors, you'll need to inherit from `ItemBehaviorFactory` in the companion object of your `ItemBehavior`.
-Then, implement the `create(ItemNovaMaterial)` function.
-Here, you can create an instance of your `ItemBehavior` based on the `ItemNovaMaterial` that is passed to the function.
+Then, implement the `create(NovaItem)` function.
+Here, you can create an instance of your `ItemBehavior` based on the `NovaItem` that is passed to the function.

 With `ConfigAccess`, you easily create a class that houses [config-reloadable properties](../configs.md) for your item behavior.
 Here is an example of how we implement